Pre-Money and Post-Money Calculations - Explained

 - Economics, Finance, & Analytics

-Overview of Pre-Money and Post-Money Calculations
+What is Pre-Money and Post-Money Valuation?

 The value of a business in a funding transaction begins with determining the pre-money and post money valuation.
 This valuation will be used to determine how many shares are issued to the investor and what percentage of ownership all owners will have following the funding transaction.